 Sony did technically release a second PSVR headset back in 2017: the CUH-ZVR2 added an HDR pass-through, integrated headphones and a smaller connective cord.
-But the true PSVR 2.0 could feature a much greater jump in specs that will take advantage of the PS5's next-gen hardware - upping its resolution, pixel quality and refresh rate.
+But the true PSVR 2.0 promises to provide a much greater jump in specs that will ultimately take advantage of the PS5's more powerful hardware—upping its resolution, pixel quality and refresh rate.

 Cut to the chase